gazebosim/docs/get_started.md

 Modifying an existing SDF world is also a good way to get started.
 Ignition Gazebo ships with a number of [example SDF worlds](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/default/examples/worlds) that you can freely copy and modify.
+These example SDF files are installed, and can be run using the `-f ` command line argument to `ign-gazebo`.
+Many of the SDF files also have instructions located at the top of the SDF file.
+The instructions typically contain information about how to run Gazebo with the SDF file in order to experience a particular feature.

 There are a wide variety of simulation resources at your disposal on [https://app.ignitionrobotics.org/fuel](https://app.ignitionrobotics.org/fuel).